 Today, many locals visit Devil’s Peak not only to see the remains of the forts, but also to witness the sunset from the summit.
 With a view of the harbour, and the skyline, sunset views from the Devil’s Peak are always beautiful.

 5-10 mins hike.
 My favourite sunset spot in HK.

-For a long time Braemar Hill was one of Hong Kong’s best kept secret sunset locations.
+For a long time Braemar Hill (Red Incense Burner Summit) was one of Hong Kong’s best kept secret sunset locations.
 These days, you’d better make it there an hour or two before sunset to get a good viewing spot.

 There’s a good reason why Braemar Hill is one of the best sunset viewing spots in Hong Kong.
 Located at the edge of Causeway Bay, the view from the hill looks right over Hong Kong’s stunning skyline and landscape.
 Also depending on the time of the year, the sun either sets behind the skyline, or into the harbour.

 If you ask me, Braemar Hill is also one of the best places to photograph the Hong Kong skyline.

 How to get to the Braemar Hill Sunset Spot?